This article outlines how to use the Insert as QR Code field functionality within the Insert button in Open Office XML template (.docx).

 This functionality allows you to:

-a) insert QR-code fields in your Office Open XML (.docx) and to
+a) insert QR code fields in your Office Open XML (.docx)

-b) change QR-code settings after saving the document
+b) change QR code settings after saving a document

 Figure 1: Inserted QR Code in template